FireBolt393/Drowsiness-Detector/README.md

 This project is designed to be run on Google Colab.
 Follow the steps below to set up and use the project:

 ### 1. **Open the Project on Google Colab**
-   - Open `Drowsiness Detector.ipynib` in google colab.
+   - Open `Drowsiness Detector.ipynb` in google colab.

 ### 2. **Download the Dataset and Pre-trained Model**